TinasheMK/ukzchema/README.md

 ## Send email notifications with payment requests and payments
 ## Add funds directly to wallet through PayPal
 ## Admin to view all user invoices and download invoice for printing
+## Generate pdf invoices for printing
 ## Send request for payment notifications to all members when subscription payments are required.
-## Generate invoices to members when request for subscriptions is created.
-## Generate pdf invoices for printing
+## Transactions tab created and deposits & payments moved to transactions tab.

 Allow manual addition of funds when payment is made to bank account or physically delivered